enyim/LoxTemplater/README.md

 ![suffix 1](docs/templateparams.png)

-- The Green Memory Flags (Input References) will send data to Actuators, or inputs of Function Blocks
+- The green Memory Flags (Input References) will send data to Actuators, or inputs of Function Blocks
-- The Blue Memory Flags receive data from Sensors or outputs of Function Blocks
+- The blue Memory Flags receive data from Sensors or outputs of Function Blocks

 ### Naming